Connection matrices in combinatorial topological dynamics: Dynamics of combinatorial multivector fields

-\begin{defn} {\em The {\em Conley complex} and the associated {\em connection matrices} of a Morse decomposition $\cM$ of a combinatorial multivector field on a Lefschetz complex are defined as the Conley complex and the associated connection matrices of the acyclic partition $\cE_\cM$, i.e., the Conley complex and connection matrices of the poset filtered chain complex $(\cE_\cM,C(X),\bdy^\kappa)$. } \end{defn}
+After these preparations, Proposition~\ref{prop:Morse-to-acyclic-decomp} finally enables us to define the Conley complex and associated connection matrix of a given Morse or block decomposition. \begin{defn} {\em The {\em Conley complex} and the associated {\em connection matrix} of a Morse or block decomposition~$\cM$ of a combinatorial multivector field~$\cV$ on a Lefschetz complex~$X$ is defined as the Conley complex and the associated connection matrix of the acyclic partition~$\cE_\cM$, i.e., the Conley complex and respective connection matrix of the poset filtered chain complex~$(\cE_\cM,C(X),\bdy^\kappa)$. } \end{defn}